-Without loss of generality, we may assume that P an optimal prover with respect to V; that is, for every x and every prefix $\sigma$ of a possible transcript (even with suboptimal prover moves), Presponds so as to maximize the acceptance probability of V.
+Without loss of generality, we may assume that P an optimal prover with respect to V; that is, for every x and every prefix σ of a possible transcript (even with suboptimal prover moves), P responds so as to maximize the acceptance probability of V.

+The Rejecting Sets

-The Rejecting Sets.
-Our aim is to devise an O(m)-message interactive proof system for $\overline{\Pi}$ (the complement of $\Pi$ ).
-Following the ideas of Goldwasser and Sipser [GS89], for any possible prefix of an (P, V)-interaction, we consider the set of verifier coins that are consistent with this prefix and make V reject when interacting with P. For YES instances of $\overline{\Pi}$ (i.e., NO instances of $\Pi$ ), these sets are typically large, whereas for NO instances of $\overline{\Pi}$ (i.e., YES instances of $\Pi$ ) they are typically small.
+Our aim is to devise an O(m)-message interactive proof system for $\overline{\Pi}$ (i.e., the complement of Π).
+Following the ideas of Goldwasser and Sipser [GS89], for any possible prefix of a (P, V)-interaction, we consider the set of verifier coins that are consistent with this prefix and make V reject when interacting with P. For YES instances of $\overline{\Pi}$ (i.e., NO instances of Π), these sets are typically large, whereas for NO instances of $\overline{\Pi}$ (i.e., YES instances of Π) they are typically small.

 We devise an interactive proof for proving that such sets are large.
-As we shall see below, we need to show that the sets corresponding to all (i.e., $2^b$ ) possible prover moves are large.
+As we shall see below, we need to show that the sets corresponding to all (i.e., 2^b) possible prover moves are large.
 This is in contrast to [GS89], where it was only necessary to consider sets corresponding to the optimal prover moves.
-This is because the aim in [GS89] was to prove (via a public-coin protocol) membership in $\Pi$ itself, and so the sets considered corresponded to verifier coins that are consistent with a given prefix and make V accept when interacting with P.
+This is because the aim in [GS89] was to prove (via a public-coin protocol) membership in Π itself, and so the sets considered there corresponded to verifier coins that are consistent with a given prefix and make V accept when interacting with P.

-Specifically, for any fixed common input x and any possible prefix $\sigma$ of an (P, V)-interaction, let $\operatorname{REJ}x(\sigma)$ denote the set of verifier coins that are consistent with $\sigma$ and make V reject when interacting with P. We now discuss some basic properties of these "rejecting sets."
-Recall that, when interacting with the optimal prover P, the verifier V rejects a YES instance (resp., NO instance) of $\Pi$ with probability at most $\frac{1}{3}$ (resp., at least $\frac{2}{3}$ ).
-Letting $\lambda$ denote the empty prefix, it follows that, depending on x's membership in $\overline{\Pi}$ , we have:
+Specifically, for any fixed common input x and any possible prefix σ of an (P, V)-interaction, let $REJ_x(\sigma)$ denote the set of verifier coins that are consistent with σ and make V reject when interacting with P. Note that these sets $REJ_x(\sigma)$ depend on the prover strategy P; there may be several different optimal prover strategies, and each may cause the verifier to accept on different coin tosses.
+However, it is important to note that the size of $REJ_x(\sigma)$ is the same no matter which optimal prover strategy P is used.

+We now discuss some basic properties of these "rejecting sets."
+Recall that, when interacting with the optimal prover P, the verifier V rejects a YES instance (resp., NO instance) of Π with probability at most $\frac{1}{3}$ (resp., at least $\frac{2}{3}$).
+Letting λ denote the empty prefix, it follows that, depending on x's membership in $\overline{\Pi}$, we have: